 Students who wish to apply will be asked to also attach: (i) a basic CV, and (ii) a personal statement of the reasons why they are interested in the Exchange Programme and how they feel that it would benefit their academic and personal development.

-In the meantime, Student Services would be happy to respond to informal enquiries and requests for information.
+Student Services would be happy to respond to informal enquiries and requests for information.

 "I had an amazing time on the Nagoya Exchange and would highly recommend it.
 It was fun having the exchanges come to Cambridge but of course the highlight was visiting Japan.
 It made a huge difference to experience the culture through an exchange programme because we saw a more authentic side of student life in Japan.
 The Nagoya students organised really exciting events for us which we would never even have known about without them.
 As the culture in Japan is so different, it was so helpful to have them explain (and translate!) for us.
 We had the opportunity to visit a Japanese hot spring outside of the city and got to a sumo wrestling tournament, amongst many other things.
 We all gained a lot from the programme and even learnt a little Japanese!"